 Like paying our taxes, going to the gynecologist is totally necessary, but not the most fun.
 Still, we want to make sure we’re getting the most out of our visits.
 That’s why we checked in with OBGYN Dr. Sherry Ross, author of She-ology: The Definitive Guide to Women’s Intimate Health.
-Period., for the questions all women should be asking their providers.
+Period., for what questions to ask a gynecologist.

 1. When should I consider egg freezing?